fluencelabs/cli/packages/cli/package/docs/commands/README.md

   --no-input  Don't interactively ask for any input from the user

 DESCRIPTION
-  Get versions of all cli dependencies, including aqua, marine, mrepl and internal
+  Get versions of all cli dependencies, including aqua, marine, mrepl and internal.
+Alias: fluence dep v

-ALIASES
-  $ fluence dep v

 EXAMPLES
   $ fluence dep versions